 - Children: HKD 240

 I highly recommend buying Ocean Park tickets (that you don’t need to redeem at a ticket booth) in advance.
-The park is more crowded than it used to be so the ticket booth lines can be quite long and are located in the direct morning sunlight.
+The park is more crowded than it used to be, so the ticket booth lines can be quite long and are located in the direct morning sunlight.
 Plus, who wants to wait in line?

 If you must wait in line, get there early.
-One can expect a decent queue at opening.
+One can expect a decent queue at the opening.
 The park opens at 10:00 a.m. or 10:30 a.m. depending on the day.
 We arrived five minutes early on a weekday in August (when Hong Kong kids were in school), and there were enough tourists in Hong Kong to make the ticket line about a 20-minute avoidable wait in the hot sun.

 Discount Ocean Park Tickets

 Tip: You can also buy discounted Ocean Park tickets at Klook for admission and various experiences.
 The neat thing about Klook is that you earn points with every purchase.
 Points can be redeemed for future adventures.
-It is a popular site to buy ticket and tours in Asia.
+It is a popular site to buy tickets and tours in Asia.

 Currently, this is the list of Ocean FasTrack rides.